Using MVP to test a WinForms app

 How do I tie these layers together?

 The way I have it above, the constructor in the Presenter accepts the interface for the View and Model.
-How you pass concrete instances of each in, is up to you.
+How you pass concrete instances of each is up to you.

 private void btnLaunchCalculator_Click(object sender, EventArgs e)